 And this is where the argument can get pretty heated.

 Some (not all) cyclists think having a motor is completely cheating.
-They act as if we are trying to beat them or something.
-It’s almost like when we zoom past them, their pride get smashed into pieces.
+They act as if we're in a race with them or something.
+It’s almost like when we zoom past them, it's meant to offend them.

-It gets them so annoyed at times, they feel the need to say something.
+It gets some of them so annoyed at times, they feel the need to say something.

 Like this popular line.